One way to stay more organized is to have designated bags ready to go for every part of your life

-Random bags: Got rid of most of them, but I gave the Jerusalem one to Sophia because she loved it so much.
+Random bags: Got rid of most of them, but I gave the Jerusalem one to my youngest daughter because she loved it so much.
 Maybe it can be her church bag.

 This was all fine and great, but that was not the end of the bag problem at my house.
 Because there was also this: